VPNA09/Stackoverflow-NLP/readme.md

 - Summarize NLP ?

 ## Problem Statement
-Programmers from all levels scour the web for the best answers for common to more challenging tasks.
+Programmers from all levels scour the web for answers for common to more challenging tasks.
 More times than not, Google directs you to a Stack Overflow [forum](https://stackoverflow.com/questions/53645882/pandas-merging-101):

 <p align = "center">
   <img src="images/google stackoverflow search.png"/><br>